gernest/greact/README.md

 We got you covered [Take a look at this page](integration_test.md)

+# FAQ

+## what is unit test ?

+For mad tests, unit tests are tests which cover a small chunk of functionality.
+They must not include any use of code that requires rendering/interacting with the browser `dom`

+## what is integration test ?

+For mad tests.
+Integration tests are tests which cover a component/components rendered on the `dom`.

 # Credits

 This would have never been possible without these projects